polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 1. **Maintenance Overhead**: Each curve adds multiple host functions, increasing the maintenance burden and expanding the attack surface.
 2. **Upgrade Coordination**: Changes to host functions require coordinated runtime and node upgrades.
-3. **Library Dependency**: The implementation relies on Arkworks, which has not undergone formal security audits.
-4. **Curve Selection**: Future cryptographic advances may deprecate some curves or require new ones, potentially leading to API churn.
+3. **Curve Selection**: Future cryptographic advances may deprecate some curves or require new ones, potentially leading to API churn.
-5. **Performance Trade-off**: Granular host functions require multiple host-runtime boundary crossings, which introduces overhead compared to *fat* host functions (e.g., a single `verify_bls_signature`) that complete the entire operation in one call and can possibly leverage internal parallelization.
+4. **Performance Trade-off**: Granular host functions require multiple host-runtime boundary crossings, which introduces overhead compared to *fat* host functions (e.g., a single `verify_bls_signature`) that complete the entire operation in one call and can possibly leverage internal parallelization.